 The draw period is the first phase of a personal line of credit.
 This is when you can use the line of credit to make purchases or pay for services.
 This period varies based on the terms of the line of credit.

 During the draw period, you make payments on the balance you borrow.
-Most lenders give you the option of making interest-only payments or principal and interest payments while in the draw period.
+Most lenders give you the option to pay interest only or to make principal and interest payments while in the draw period.

 If you have no balance on the line of credit at the end of the draw period, it closes.

 If the draw period ends with a balance, you enter the repayment period.
 During this period, you can no longer draw money from the line of credit and must start making principal and interest payments on your account’s outstanding balance.